RobertoM89/HideAndSeek_Docs/README.md

 You can also use the tool to toggle visibility of objects of faces in the scene.
 Switch to *Visibility Toggler* mode, make a selection and click any icon button to add a visibility toggler button to the shelf.

-To arrange the shelf layout, you can add separators, display the icons over two rows or open the Shelf Editor throught the buttons at the top of the UI.
+To arrange the shelf layout, you can add separators, display the icons over two rows or open the Shelf Editor through the buttons at the top of the UI.

 Remember to run *Refresh Shelf* button (see [here](https://robertom89.github.io/ShelfPicker_Docs/#tool-icons)) at every new session of Maya to rebuild the hotkeys for the shelf-picker.